rsta2/circle/README.md

 Please note that the included USB library was developed in a hobby project.
 There are known issues with it (e.g. no dynamic attachments, no error recovery, limited split support).
 For me it works well but that need not be the case with any device and in any situation.

-The 14th Step
+The 15th Step
 -------------

-In this step simple USB printer support is added and demonstrated in a little test printing program (not for GDI printers) in *sample/14-usbprinter*.
+In this step FAT file system support is added and demonstrated in a little test program in *sample/15-files*.
 See the *README* file in this directory for details.
+The FAT file system driver currently supports reads and writes from/to FAT16 and FAT32 partitions and the root directory with short file names (8.3) only.
+Other directories cannot be accessed at the moment and will be ignored.

+Please note that the libraries *libinput.a* and *libfs.a* (new) must be used together with *libusb.a* to link a program.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-13 the following features were introduced:
+In Step 1-14 the following features were introduced:

 * C++ build environment
 * Simple delay functionality